 We are a family on a budget and beef can be very expensive.
-Which is why I love recipes that utilize cheaper cuts of beef that you can purchase from the grocery store.
+This is why I love recipes that utilize cheaper cuts of beef that you can purchase from the grocery store.

 Chuck roast is usually well-marbled with fat and connective tissue.
 As the chuck roast cooks the collagen in the connective tissue melts into gelatin, turning tough and chewy beef into moist and tender beef.